 Popular with corporate groups and special events, the school can be reserved for classes which average 12-15 people.

 The Thermal Club is an ultra-luxurious, car-aficionados’ motorsport club and resort with many of the houses built overlooking the track.
-The modern villa homes have garages large enough for as many as 15 cars.
+The modern villa homes have garages large enough for as many as 15 cars under BMW car covers or other brands.

 The owners-only Thermal Club track is not open to the public except to participants of the BMW Performance School.
 Owners who have houses at The Thermal Club are allowed to race their own cars on the track.